Ritidube/NiveshSaathi/README.md

 India has over 500 million people earning below ₹20,000 a month — daily wage workers, small shopkeepers, teachers, auto drivers.
 These people work hard, but nobody ever taught them how to save or invest.
 A financial advisor?
 That's only for people with lakhs.
 A bank app?
 Too complicated, all in English.

 I built **NiveshSaathi** (meaning "Investment Friend" in Hindi) because I wanted to change that.
-The idea is simple — what if a daily wage worker could just click a photo of their grocery bill, and the app automatically figures out where their money is going, tells them how much they can save, and sends them a WhatsApp message when they're overspending?
+The idea is simple — what if a daily wage worker could just click a photo of their electricity bill, and the app automatically figures out where their money is going, tells them how much they can save, and sends them a WhatsApp message when they're overspending?

 No jargon.
 No complicated forms.
 Just simple Hindi guidance, like a friend who happens to know finance.